What Causes The Northern Lights - Aurora Borealis

 Illlustration of Earth's Magnetosphere and Auroras

-When a coronal mass ejection collides with the Earth's magnetic field, it causes complex changes to happen to the tail region.
-These changes generate currents of charged particles, which then flow along lines of magnetic force into the polar regions.
+When a coronal mass ejection collides with the Earth's magnetic field, complex changes happen to the tail region.
+These changes generate charged particle currents, which flow along magnetic force lines into the polar regions.
 These particles give an energy boost in Earth's upper atmosphere, and when they collide with oxygen and nitrogen atoms in the atmosphere, they produce dazzling auroral light.

-Aurora are very beautiful to look at, however, the invisible flows of charged particles and magnetism that go on at the same time can damage satellites in space and electrical power grids here on Earth.
-For this reason, scientists are very keen to understand the mechanics of auroras and solar storms, to better predict when our technologies may be affected.
+Aurora is very beautiful to look at.
+However, the invisible flows of charged particles and magnetism that go on simultaneously can damage satellites in space and electrical power grids here on Earth.
+For this reason, scientists are keen to understand the mechanics of auroras and solar storms to better predict when our technologies may be affected.

 What Causes Different Colours in the Northern Lights

-Different ions within the ionosphere make different colours when they're energised by the solar winds.
+Different ions within the ionosphere make different colours when the solar winds energise them.

 The most common colour observed in the Northern Lights is green.
-When the solar wind excites millions of oxygen atoms within the Earth's atmosphere at the same time, it excites the oxygen atoms briefly.
+When the solar wind excites millions of oxygen atoms within the Earth's atmosphere simultaneously, it excites the oxygen atoms briefly.
 They then return to their original state and emit the green hue we can see from the ground.

 On rare occasions, the solar wind is strong enough to excite nitrogen ions.
 These nitrogen ions emit a purple hue.
-This is quite a rare colour to see, and in most cases only occurs during a particularly energetic show.
+This is quite a rare colour to see, and in most cases, it only occurs during a particularly energetic show.

 Where is the Best Place to See the Northern Lights?